corda/corda-docs-portal/content/en/apps/payments/payments-agent.md

 ## Payments Agent and the PSP

-In the role of Payments Agent on a network, you are responsible for the connection between your node and the Payment Service Provider (PSP) you are using–in the technical preview, this is Modulr.
+In the role of Payments Agent on a network, you are responsible for the connection between your node and the Payment Service Provider (PSP) you are using—in the technical preview, this is Modulr.
 You must have an account with Modulr in order to act as the Payments Agent, and to make use of this technical preview.

 ## Customers of the Payments Agent